 Teflon® coatings were Invented at DuPont's Jackson Laboratory in 1938 and over the last several decades have become highly popular.
 Teflon® coatings are the original fluoropolymer coatings.
 The versatility of these coatings allow application onto a wide variety of substrates, part sizes and configurations.

 Teflon® industrial coatings spray on like paint and bake to a tough, inert finish.
 By combining heat resistance with almost total chemical inertness, excellent dielectric stability and a low coefficient of friction, Teflon® industrial coatings offer a balance of properties.

-Chemours (formerly known as DuPont) Teflon® industrial coatings can be used on carbon steel, aluminum, stainless steel, steel alloys, brass and magnesium as well as non-metallics such as glass, glass and carbon fibre, some rubber and plastics.
+Chemours (formerly known as DuPont) Teflon® industrial coatings can be used on carbon steel, aluminium, stainless steel, steel alloys, brass and magnesium as well as non-metallics such as glass and carbon fibre, some rubber and plastics.
 Optimum adhesion is usually obtained by roughening the surface before applying the coating.

-Thanks to a variety of coating types, the unique properties of Chemours Teflon® industrial coatings can become an integral surface component on any kind of part, from clutches that engage easier and valves that resist wear, to coil springs that become silent.
+While most people think of skillets and pots when they think of Teflon® coating, Thanks to a variety of coating types, the unique properties of Chemours Teflon® industrial coatings can become an integral surface component on any kind of part, from clutches that engage easier and valves that resist wear, to coil springs that become silent.
+In testing, it has been shown a PTFE coating performs far better than other coatings, such as nylon and acetal in these applications.
 With proper equipment, Teflon® industrial coatings can even be applied to specific areas of complex geometric parts, such as the internal threads of a nut.

 Very few solid substances will permanently adhere to a Teflon® finish.
 Although tacky materials may show some adhesion, almost all substances release easily.